Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-interface/README.md

 Checks the health and running status of all interface modules (I/O modules) on a Huawei OceanStor Dorado storage system via the REST API (`/intf_module` endpoint).
 Alerts when any module reports a non-normal health or running state.
 Reports model, run mode (FC, Ethernet, RoCE, etc.) and LED status per module.

-**Alerting Logic:**

-* WARN if any interface module's health status is not "Normal"
-* WARN if any interface module's running status is not "Normal", "Running", "Powering on" or "Online"

 **Data Collection:**

 * Queries the Huawei OceanStor Dorado REST API at `https://<ip>:<port>/deviceManager/rest/<deviceId>/intf_module`